Eye Protection Keeps Kids in the Game

 There are special features parents and kids might want to consider, too.
 Padded or

 rubber bridges can provide comfort.
-Deep-grooved eye wires hold lenses in the frame
+Deep-grooved eye wires hold lenses in the frame,

-either prescription or nonprescription lenses.
+hold either prescription or nonprescription lenses.

 Street hockey fans and football players need extra protection.
 They should wear eye-face

-guards made for wearing over other glasses.
+guards made to wear over other glasses.

 If your child's eye is injured